 The brain and alcoholism relapse

-A very recent study (1) from a Yale Medical School Team found clear evidence that smaller volumes of brain gray matter in specific medial frontal and posterior brain regions play an important role in alcoholism relapse risk and clinical outcome.
+A very recent study (1) from a Yale Medical School Team found clear evidence that smaller volumes of brain grey matter in specific medial frontal and posterior brain regions play an important role in alcoholism relapse risk and clinical outcome.

 Important lessons for treatment providers and commissioners

-We now know, as the Yale study points out, that the development of neural therapies that promote neurogenesis and cell proliferation increases gray matter volume in critical regions and that will decrease relapse vulnerability and promote recovery.
+We now know, as the Yale study points out, that the development of neural therapies that promote neurogenesis and cell proliferation increases grey matter volume in critical regions and that will decrease relapse vulnerability and promote recovery.

-Should we redesign our services.
+Should we redesign our services?
 We should certainly look at them from a new and critical perspective.
-For instance is there any value in intensive talking therapies, in say the first fortnight of in-patient care, when it could perhaps be more productive to stimulate brain cell production at the same time as the medical detoxification.
+For instance is there any value in intensive talking therapies, in say the first fortnight of in-patient care when it could perhaps be more productive to stimulate brain cell production at the same time as the medical detoxification.
 We could at least reduce the intensity of say the group therapy and counselling and replace it with a brisk walk or jogging session up and down the drive to stimulate stem cells and reinforce the brain.
 Patients frequently comment towards the end of their treatment that they could remember little of the content of psycho-therapeutic lecturers that occurred in their early stages, but clarity emerged later.

 Keystones to brain recovery

 The keystones to brain recovery are in the first place: